SBoudrias/inquirer-npm-name/README.md

 Helper function using [inquirer](https://github.com/SBoudrias/Inquirer.js) to validate a value provided in a prompt does not exist as a npm package.

+The supplied value must be a valid package name (as per [validate-npm-package-name]); otherwise, the user will again be prompted to enter a name.

 If the value is already used as a npm package, then the users will be prompted and asked if they want to choose another one.
 If so, we'll recurse through the same validation process until we have a name that is unused on the npm registry.